jerry81/opteyes-face/README.md

 using initial model and 30% of the output from it, suitable for next step
 2.  refine x and y of bootstrapped coordintes manually with annotation tools - allows multiple points to be moved at once

+nn model architecture

+1.  residual nn architecture - based on pyramidal cells - skips over some layers of network
+2.  "aggressive subsampling" in early layers - sub-sampling - technique to use a part of data , like chunking
+3.  "shallow part" of neural network - earlier layers?

+between frames

+1.  only passing facial bounding rotated rectangle
+2.  jitter - pixel-level inconsistencies across video frames
+3.

 ### definitions

 ground truth - empirically correct data